 A fun, creative group project to be carried out in your discussion sections.
 Details here.

 Midterm Exam – 15 points

-An exam on eLC cumulatively covering the material in the first half of the course.
+An exam on eLC cumulatively covering the material in the first half of the course—Theory + History and Building Blocks.
 Many of the questions from the lesson quizzes in this section may be included (though likely remixed!), but some questions will be new and will ask you to make connections between all the readings.

-A longer exam on eLC, cumulatively covering the material in all twenty lessons in the course.
+A longer exam on eLC, cumulatively covering all material in the course.
 Many of the questions from the lesson quizzes in this section may be included (though likely remixed!), but some questions will be new and will ask you to make connections between all the readings and the broader themes of the course.